SmolPocketChange/dragon-war/README.md

 - Green Star PowerUp: Doubles the number of fireballs you shoot.
 - Red Star Powerup: Increases health by one point.
 - Meteor Powerup: Makes you invincible for five seconds.

-The goal is to kill the enemy dragons you see on the screen.